 Alternatively Bio-Formats can be used by including its component jar files.
 You can download formats-gpl.jar to use it as a library.
 Just add formats-gpl.jar to your CLASSPATH or build path.
-You will also need ome-common.jar for common I/O functions, ome-xml.jar for metadata standardization, and SLF4J for Logging.
+You will also need ome-common.jar for common I/O functions, ome-xml.jar for metadata standardization, and a SLF4J binding for Logging.